EmilyMansfield/hex-to-wesnoth/README.md

 hex-to-wesnoth
 ==============

-Converts simple graphical hexagonal tile maps into Battle For Wesnoth compatible maps
+Converts simple graphical hexagonal tile maps (such as those from www.wizardawn.com) into Battle For Wesnoth compatible maps